Tanning (oak bark)

 In Scotland tanners used combinations of different types of barks and plants, some of the earliest tanning sources on the Islands were Tormentil.
 In the Highlands and the area around Fife Peat tanning was practiced by submerging hides in Peat bogs or combining with bark.

 Different people do different parts of the job.
 There are crossovers where they do other people’s jobs, but no one person does it all.
 Tanners would be working in the tanyard, limeyard men working in the limeyard, curriers would be staining and dressing leather and then those in the machine shop who would be splitting and shaving.
 Some people might do more than one of those.

 Issues affecting the viability of the craft

-Only one surviving oak bark tannery, where most of the processes are carried out by hand.
+- Only 2 oak bark tanneries, where most of the processes are carried out by hand.
 Some hand processes alongside mostly machine processes in other tanneries.